 After getting refreshed and energized at the rest house, we packed and came out.
 The cab was waiting for us.
 We all four got in.
 There were already two people inside including the driver.
 I have travel sickness and I had to vomit on the way.
-Once we reached at our destination, I drank lemonade to calm myself.
+Once we reached our destination, I drank lemonade to calm myself.
 We moved to our campsite along with a guy who led us to the place.
 This was really going to be a lifetime experience for me.
 We were heading on the Road to Rishikesh Campsite.

-We were waiting for our turn for rafting.
+We were waiting for our turn to rafting.
 Everyone was leaving.
 Only we were left.
 Tanuj asked the people at the campsite and we were told that our turn will also come.
 Tanuj called the guy twice whom we paid in the morning.
 We were literally frustrated to have such bad service.
 And we were losing our patience as others were leaving for rafting.
 Meanwhile, we utilized our time and energy in having fun at the bank of the river.
 There was a small wooden bridge of more around 15ft which joined the landmass separated by the river.
 We sat on it, got some clicks.
 We sang some songs.
 We kept on sitting on it for long, with our legs hanging in the cold water.
 The water was really cold enough to give chills.
 Rohan dived into the water.
 This was my first ever water experience there.
-Before that I never saw anything like this.
-I don’t even know swimming.
+Before that, I never saw anything like this.
+I don’t even know about swimming.

 After waiting enough, a man came to us and told that it was our time to leave for rafting.
 I got really excited to hear this.
 There was a cab, standing with a raft on its roof.
 But we were asked to walk to the rafting place.
 There were many others who were going to rafting with.
 Several boys and girls walking with us for rafting.
 With every step I was taking forward, with every breath I was taking, my mind and heart were getting thrilled just by the thought of rafting.
 I had only seen in movies.
-I was all set to get adrenaline rush.
+I was all set to get an adrenaline rush.
 The journey from Road to Rishikesh Campsite led me to the river rafting in Rishikesh.